Oklahoma State Flag

 Louise Funk Fluke won a design contest in 1924 sponsored by the Daughters of the American Revolution.
 The state legislature adopted her design on April 2, 1925.
 Colors and shapes were standardized by law on November 1, 2006.

-Meaning of the Oklahoma State Flag
+What the Oklahoma Flag Communicates

 The Osage shield stands for protection and defense.
 The peace pipe represents Native American traditions.
 The olive branch symbolizes peace among European settlers.
 Together they show different peoples united.